malikhan-dev/zenql/README.md

 When dealing with large datasets, it is not always recommended to collect everything into memory using the traditional `Queryable` execution model.

 Lingo provides a Stream API that allows data to be processed incrementally as it flows through a pipeline.
-Also streams can be executed with a compiled mode mechanism which is 35% faster than regular streams.
+Also, streams can be executed with a compiled mode mechanism which is 35% faster than regular streams.

-There are 4 adapters available to initiate a stream:
+There are 3 adapters available to initiate a stream:

----

 ## FromQueryable

 Creates a stream from a `Queryable`.

-args:
+**Args:**

-1- a context to manage cancelation.
+1. A context to manage cancellation.

-2 - a buffer size of type int
+2. A buffer size of type `int`.

-3- a queryable.
+3. A queryable.

-it returns a chan of the generic type T
+It returns a channel of the generic type `T`.

----

 ## FromData

 Creates a stream from in-memory data.

-args:
+**Args:**

-1- a context to manage cancelation.
+1. A context to manage cancellation.

-2 - a buffer size of type int
+2. A buffer size of type `int`.

-3- a slice of objects.
+3. A slice of objects.

-it returns a chan of the generic type T
+It returns a channel of the generic type `T`.

----

 ## FromChannel

 Creates a stream from an existing Go channel.

-args:
+**Args:**

-1- a context to manage cancelation.
+1. A context to manage cancellation.

-2 - a buffer size of type int
+2. A buffer size of type `int`.

-3- a read chan of T.
+3. A read channel of `T`.

-it returns a chan of the generic type T
+It returns a channel of the generic type `T`.

 ---